andrewshaodev/LearningHowToLearn/index.md

 - Like a Storage Warehouse
 - Distributed across different regions in the brain
-- To store an item of long term memory you need to revisit it at least several times
+- To store an item into long term memory you need to revisit it at least several times

 ---